Surfacing the Quiet Signals

 Most feedback comes from the loudest channels or PMs collecting secondhand sentiment.
 But beneath that surface is always a quieter group: the thoughtful, hesitant, too-busy or too-introverted users.

 User contact can be scattered, reactive, dependent on feature rollouts or support escalations.
-There can be no structure.
-No rhythm.
-And crucially, no space to build relationships with users over time.
+There can be no structure, no rhythm and crucially, no space to build relationships with users over time.

 Feature Interviews